 It may be linked to cigarette smoking, alcoholism, diabetes, nutritional deficiencies, or medicines used to treat seizures.

 You may be at greater risk for Dupuytren’s contracture if you:

 The symptoms of Dupuytren's contracture may look like other health problems.
 Always see your healthcare provider for a diagnosis.

 Your provider will examine your hand.
 He or she will test the flexibility and feeling in your thumb and fingers.
 Your grip and pinch strength may also be tested.

 Your provider will measure and record the locations of nodules and bands on your palm.
 Using a special tool, he or she will measure how much your fingers are curling or contracting.
 Range of motion in your fingers may also be measured.

-All of these measurements will be used to see if the disease gets any worse.
+These measurements will be compared to later measurements to see if the disease gets any worse.
 They can also be used to see if treatment is working.

 There is no cure for Dupuytren’s contracture.
 The condition is not dangerous.
 Many people don’t get treatment.
 But treatment can slow the disease or help ease your symptoms.

 Treatments for Dupuytren's contracture may include:

 Tips to help you get the most from a visit to your healthcare provider: